Can Marton Coding Alone Ensure Individual Secrecy?: Bridging Marton Coding and Wyner Secrecy Coding

 Our idea to establish a connection between Marton coding and Wyner secrecy coding originates from a simple observation that both schemes share structural similarities.
 Notice that both schemes transmit the desired message to the receivers via their respective codewords.
 Besides, the random components in Marton coding $L_1$ and $L_2$ also share similarties with the Wyner random component $D_1$ since they are formed by generating additional sequences for each message.
 These similarities thus beg the question: If the Wyner secrecy coding scheme is capable of ensuring secrecy, shouldn't the same apply to the Marton coding scheme?

 The answer to this question is not as straightforward as it seems.
 Although both schemes have similar structures, there is a slight difference during codebook generation which consequently affects the encoding.
-Applying Wyner secrecy coding to the broadcast channel \cite{iref1}, as seen in Fig.~\ref{fig:6b}, we will be generating a subcodebook $C_i(m_i)$ for each message $m_i$, $i=1,2$.
-Each subcodebook consists of $2^{nR_{di}}$ randomly and independently generated sequences $u_i^n(m_i,d_i)$, $(m_i,d_i)\in [1:2^{nR_{i}}]\times[1:2^{nR_{di}}]$.
+Applying Wyner secrecy coding to the broadcast channel~\cite{iref1}, as seen in Fig.~\ref{fig:6b}, we will be generating a subcodebook $C_i(m_i)$ for each message $m_i\in [1:2^{nR_{i}}]$, $i=1,2$.
+Each subcodebook consists of $2^{nR_{di}}$ randomly and independently generated sequences $u_i^n(m_i,d_i)$, $d_i\in [1:2^{nR_{di}}]$.
 This codebook will then be revealed to all parties.

-On the other hand, as seen in Fig.~\ref{fig:6a}, the Marton coding scheme\cite{cref5} undergoes similar codebook generation steps, resulting in subcodebooks which consist of $2^{nR_{li}}$ randomly and independently generated sequences $u_i^n(m_i,l_i)$, $(m_i,l_i)\in [1:2^{nR_{i}}]\times[1:2^{nR_{li}}]$.
+On the other hand, as seen in Fig.~\ref{fig:6a}, the Marton coding scheme~\cite{cref5} undergoes similar codebook generation steps, resulting in subcodebooks which each consists of $2^{nR_{li}}$ randomly and independently generated sequences $u_i^n(m_i,l_i)$, $l_i\in [1:2^{nR_{li}}]$.
 The difference sets in when the Marton coding scheme requires the $U_1^n$ and $U_2^n$ codeword layers to be dependent according to some chosen joint distribution $p_{U_1U_2}$.
-This can only be achieved if at least one jointly typical sequence pair $(u_1^n(m_1,l_1),u_2^n(m_2,l_2))\in \mathcal{T}^n_{\epsilon'}$ is present in each product subcodebook $C_1(m_1) \times C_2(m_2)$ and is preselected for transmission.
-The codebook together with all preselected jointly typical sequence pairs will then be revealed to all parties.
+This requires a sequence pair $(u_1^n(m_1,l_1),u_2^n(m_2,l_2))$ to be preselected in each product subcodebook $C_1(m_1) \times C_2(m_2)$ for transmission.
+The codebook together with all preselected sequence pairs will then be revealed to all parties.

 The difference above directly impacts the encoding stage.
 For this discussion, we assume that $M_1=1$ is sent and consider only the subcodebook $C_1(1)$.
 We will also assume $2^{nR_{d1}}=2^{nR_{l1}}$.
-As illustrated in Fig.~\ref{fig:3b}, to transmit the message, Wyner secrecy coding \cite{cref4} allows the encoder to randomly choose one of the $2^{nR_{l1}} u_1^n(1,l_1)$ sequences in the subcodebook $C_1(1)$.
+As illustrated in Fig.~\ref{fig:3b}, to transmit the message, Wyner secrecy coding~\cite{cref4} allows the encoder to randomly choose one of the $2^{nR_{l1}}$ $u_1^n(1,l_1)$ sequences in the subcodebook $C_1(1)$ according to the uniform distribution.
 The large number of remaining $u_1^n(1,l_1)$ sequences can then act as random components to confuse the eavesdropper.
 This is the essence behind ensuring message protection Wyner secrecy coding.